SeanMcP/videos/scripts/step-through-code-with-firefox-devtools.md

 When you're debugging, you may find yourself stepping in an out of functions to briefly check the flow of data.
 Don't feel like you need to step over every single line of code.

-Now when I hover over `next` I can see that we have used the value returned from `handleIncrement` to determine the next number.
+Now when I hover over `next` I can see that we have used the value returned from `getCountValue` to determine the next number.

 The `updateCount` function is highlighted, so let's "Step in" to that.
-This function assigns the passed argument to the `count` element's `value` property.
+This function assigns the passed parameter to the `count` element's `value` property.

 I'm not going to bother stepping here; I'll click "Step out" to return to the original function.